microsoft/LMOps/gad/README.md

 🤖 **Models**: [GAD Models](https://huggingface.co/collections/ytz20/gad-models)

 ## 🚀 Getting Started

 ### Environment Setup

 We use `czwin32768/verl2:v0.2.0-vllm085` which has `python==3.10.12, pytorch==2.6.0, vllm==0.8.5` as the recommended docker image in the code snippet below.
 Note that the docker is not related to [VeRL](https://github.com/volcengine/verl); you can also setup a similar environment by your own.

-We use [VeRL](https://github.com/volcengine/verl) as the implementation codebase.
-GAD VeRL implementation is provided at `https://github.com/YTianZHU/verl.git` and installed in the code snippet below. **We hack the use of `critic` module as our discriminator**.
+We use two repos as to easily install different branches for different experiments.
+Check this repo for environment setup and scripts for running experiments.
+Check algorithm implementation at `https://github.com/YTianZHU/verl.git` and it is installed in the code snippet below.
+The algorithm implementation repo is based on [VeRL](https://github.com/volcengine/verl). **We hack the `critic` module to use it as our discriminator**.

 ```bash
 bash local_docker.sh